orchidhq/Orchid/plugins/OrchidPluginDocs/README.md

 ## Orchid Plugin Docs
 ---

-Let Orchid auto-generate your plugins' documentation.
-Also includes an admin panel for local development, which brings you plugins' documentation to you.
+Auto-generate your plugin's documentation, plus a handy admin panel to bring your plugins documentation to you.

 ### Documenting your Orchid Plugin